Appointed in August 2019, Patricia Sawers is the Lord-Lieutenant of Angus and is the representative of the Crown in

 - to arrange visits by members of the Royal family and to escort Royal visitors

 - to represent The King, including duties with the armed forces and presenting certain honours, medals and awards

-- to assess nominations for honour, both personal and for The Queen's Award for Voluntary Service and to encourage good nominations for both
+- to assess nominations for honour, both personal and for The King's Award for Voluntary Service and to encourage good nominations for both

 - to liaise with local units of the Royal Navy, Royal Marines, Royal Air Force, The Army, The Reserve Forces and their associated Cadet Forces